jwardoin/scripts/README.md

 **This is my first bash script**

-It is used to either add or remove a user:
+Creates or removes users:
-1. Use add or remove as your first command line argument
+1. Command line argument 1 - Add or Remove
-2. enter a username as second command line argument
+2. Command line argument 2 - "username"
-3. enter a password as third command line argument
+3. Command line argument 3 - "password"
-	- if left blank, a random password will be generated
+	-if left blank, script will create a random password

-After creation of an account:
+Upon user creation:
-1. email is send to username@companyname.com with a text file provide username and password
+1. Email is send to "username"@companyname.com with a copy of login information
-2. For safety, the above mentioned text file is deleted from the system
+2. Login information deleted from system for safety
-3. a text file with company rules is placed in the user's home directory
+3. A text file of company rules is copied to user's home directory

-** made following Mastermnd's DevOps Bootcamp
+** Created using Mastermnd's DevOps Bootcamp Ep.
+7